White Mischief (film): Cast

-Richard Attenborough was offered the lead but turned it down because he wanted to focus on his direction.

-Production
+Original book

-In 1969 James Fox and Cyril Connolly began investigating the case for an article in The Sunday Times called "Christmas at Karen".
-When Connolly died in 1974 Fox inherited his notes and theories, and returned to Kenya to undertake further research.
+In 1969, James Fox and Cyril Connolly began investigating the case for an article in The Sunday Times called "Christmas at Karen."
+After Connolly died in 1974, Fox inherited his notes and theories, and returned to Kenya to undertake further research.
 The result was the book White Mischief, published in 1982.
 The title came from Black Mischief, Evelyn Waugh's satirical novel set in the mythical African kingdom of Azania.
 The New York Times called it "a fascinating book."
 The Boston Globe said "had ‘White Mischief’ been a work of fiction it would have required the collaboration of Agatha Christie and P. G. Wodehouse."
 While researching the book Fox also collected information about Beryl Markham, which was turned into the film A Shadow on the Sun.

+Development

-Film rights were optioned by Michael White, a friend of Fox's, while the book was being written.
+The film rights to the book were optioned by Michael White, a friend of Fox's, while the book was being written.

-The film was directed by Michael Radford, who co-wrote the script with British playwright Jonathan Gems, who had never worked on a film before.
-"Films of Africa should be made by Africans," said Radford.
-"This is a film of melancholy about people who have everything and yet have nothing.
+Director Michael Radford collaborated with British playwright Jonathan Gems on the script.
+Radford emphasized that "films of Africa should be made by Africans" and described the project as "a film of melancholy about people who have everything and yet have nothing.
 It's about people who want to possess what they can't possess."

-Obtaining funding for the film proved difficult.
-Money came from a chain of Canadian cinemas, Cineplex Odeon, Goldcrest Films and Nelson Entertainment.
-The balance came from Columbia Pictures, then under David Puttnam as head of production.
+Securing funding for the film posed a challenge.
+The financing was sourced from a chain of Canadian cinemas, Cineplex Odeon, plus Goldcrest Films, BBC Television, Nelson Entertainment (headed by Barry Spikings, which provided $2.5 million in exchange for North American video rights), with the remaining amount coming from Columbia Pictures, then under David Puttnam as head of production.

+Richard Attenborough was offered and turned down the lead role, because he wanted to focus on directing films.

+Shooting

 Filming took place from February to May 1987 at Shepperton Studios and on location in Kenya.
 Wrotham Park was used as Doddington Hall, the home of Delves Broughton.

 Historical accuracy

-De Janzé actually shot herself on 30 September 1941, while Delves Broughton eventually returned to England and committed suicide by morphine overdose in the Adelphi Hotel in Liverpool in December 1942, over a year later.
+The real Alice De Janzé shot herself on 30 September 1941, while Jock Delves Broughton eventually returned to England and committed suicide by morphine overdose in the Adelphi Hotel in Liverpool in December 1942, over a year later.

 "There is a difference between fact and truth," said producer Simon Perry.
 "You can be truthful without being factual.
 It's inevitable there will be people who think Kenya was and still is a paradise of remittance men and black sheep of aristocratic families.
 Kenya was an exaggerated microcosm of society in Britain at that time, painted in primary colours with characters larger than life."

 Sir Jock Broughton's son, Sir Evelyn, complained that the film depicted his father as a murderer.
 He said his father was too drunk that night to have committed the crime and that Diana was more likely to have done it.